BhallaLab/moose/docs/user/py/quickstart/index.rst

 This document describes how to use the ``moose`` module in Python scripts or in an interactive Python shell.
-It aims to give you enough overview to help you start scripting using MOOSE and extract farther information that may be required for advanced work.
+It aims to give you enough overview to help you start scripting using MOOSE and extract further information that may be required for advanced work.
 Knowledge of Python or programming in general will be helpful.
 If you just want to simulate existing models in one of the supported formats, you can fire the MOOSE GUI and locate the model file using the ``File`` menu and load it.
 The GUI is described in separate document.
+.. todo:: link to moose-gui documentation.
 If you are looking for recipes for specific tasks, take a look at :doc:`moose_cookbook`.
 The example code in the boxes can be entered in a Python shell.